OAODEV/hello-service/README.md

 depandencies, putting files in place, setting envionment veriables and so on.
 The platform will use this file to build the container and provide that container with the command to run the service.
-The Dockerfile has more specific documentation.
+The Dockerfile in this project has more specific documentation.

 More information on [docker containers](http://docs.docker.com/).